Diff: Context format

 In the context format, any changed lines are shown alongside unchanged lines before and after.
 The inclusion of any number of unchanged lines provides a context to the patch.
 The context consists of lines that have not changed between the two files and serve as a reference to locate the lines' place in a modified file and find the intended location for a change to be applied regardless of whether the line numbers still correspond.
 The context format introduces greater readability for humans and reliability when applying the patch, and an output which is accepted as input to the patch program.
-This intelligent behavior isn't possible with the traditional diff output.
+This intelligent behavior is not possible with the traditional diff output.

 The number of unchanged lines shown above and below a change hunk can be defined by the user, even zero, but three lines is typically the default.
 If the context of unchanged lines in a hunk overlap with an adjacent hunk, then diff will avoid duplicating the unchanged lines and merge the hunks into a single hunk.

 A "!" represents a change between lines that correspond in the two files, whereas a "+" represents the addition of a line, and a "-" the removal of a line.
 A blank space represents an unchanged line.
 At the beginning of the patch is the file information, including the full path and a time stamp delimited by a tab character.
 At the beginning of each hunk are the line numbers that apply for the corresponding change in the files.
 A number range appearing between sets of three asterisks applies to the original file, while sets of three dashes apply to the new file.
 The hunk ranges specify the starting and ending line numbers in the respective file.

 The command diff -c original new produces the following output: